5 Signs Water Leaking From Ceiling Points to Your Roof

 3. Stains Around Ceiling Joints

 Water stains around ceiling joints are another common indicator of a roof leak.
-These stains often appear as dark lines or rings around the edges of your ceiling where the panels meet.
+These stains often appear as dark lines or rings around the edges of your ceiling.
+If you notice these stains, they may be a sign of water leaking from ceiling.

 How to Test